 Vinyl-wrapped trim doesn’t need to be repainted regularly like wood trim, but its appearance may become worn down or more brittle over time.
 This is because vinyl is susceptible to heat, so it can dry out and crack with extended exposure.
 Vinyl also attracts dirt more so than aluminum, but it can be pressure/ spray washed once a year or as needed.

 Like vinyl, aluminum wrap holds up against moisture much better than unwrapped wood trim, which must be maintained every 4-5 years to prevent moisture damage from regular weather conditions.

-Unlike vinyl, PVC-coated aluminum wrap can withstand high temperatures and extreme weather conditions in Bowie.
+Unlike vinyl, PVC-coated aluminum wrap can withstand high temperatures and extreme weather conditions near Washington, D.C.

 On average, aluminum is sturdier and therefore easier to maintain than vinyl trim.
 If damage does occur, repairing PVC-coated aluminum wrap is generally easier than repairing vinyl wrap, too.

 - Lower impact-resistance

 The best choice for your Washington D.C. area home will depend on your concerns as a homeowner, as well as the region in which you’re located.
 If you’re willing to put in some time cleaning your home’s trim every year or so to keep it looking like new, and you live in an area with limited heat and/or high winds, vinyl trim might be a viable option.

 If you want less maintenance requirement overall, better protection of your wood trim (including imperfections), and/or live in a hotter climate, aluminum is the better choice.

 If you’re making significant improvements to your Washington D.C. home, chances are you’re working within a budget.
 Both vinyl and aluminum wrap offer great returns on your investment, whether you’re planning to stay in your home or sell it in the near future.
 But cost can still be a major deciding factor for many homeowners.